-All applicants must submit two (2) printed copies and one (1) electronic copy (pdf file) of the following items.
-Pdf should be sent as e-mail attachment to: firstname.lastname@example.org and the other two should be hard copies addressed to Ira Robinson at the Department of Religions and Cultures, 1455 de Maisonneuve Blvd.
+Applicants should submit two print copies and one pdf copy of the following items.
+Pdf should be sent as an e-mail attachment to email@example.com and the two hard copies should be addressed, care of Ravvin/Fellowships, to the Department of Religions and Cultures, 1455 de Maisonneuve Blvd.
 W., Montreal, QC, H3G 1M8.

 Items to be submitted:

 1. Application form (see below).
 To apply for the Romek-Hornstein award as well, please also submit the additional application form required (see below).

 3. An up-to-date curriculum vitae, including a list of publications and relevant professional and research experience.

 4. A statement of purpose.
 In order to give the adjudication committee an idea of the path you see for yourself and its relationship to this program, please include: a short description of proposed research for thesis or capstone project and (if you are not a PhD student) for future (graduate) research; a statement about what makes such research of interest or important; a presentation of your intended career path; and a listing of the academic, research, and/or extracurricular work you have done that is relevant.
 If travel is part of your proposal, please describe it.
 In addition, you should highlight your accomplishments in research, particularly as they relate to your current and intended scholarship.
 A budget is not necessary; rather clarity of research purpose and of goals in the funded year are of interest to the committee.
 Please do not focus on broad generalizations but on specifics.
 (Maximum 750 words).

 5. Two letters of recommendation from past professors or professional mentors.
 These letters should focus on your academic and other relevant skills and on any of your accomplishments that suggest you will be successful in graduate work.
 Specific details are helpful.
 Broad generalizations are not.